Libonet/DependenViz/README.md

 ```

 When called with `cabal run dependenViz -- docs/prueba.dvz -o output`,
-or with `dependenViz input.dvz` after installing with `cabal install .`, this outputs
+or with `dependenViz prueba.dvz -o output` after installing with `cabal install .`, this outputs

 output.png